Big Day Out: 2014–present

 Shortly after Maddah joined the BDO team, the headlining act for the 2014 festival, Blur, cancelled eight weeks prior to the commencement of their first 2014 BDO show.
 The band announced the cancellation on their Facebook fan page:

 Devastated to report that Blur won't be performing at BDO in 2014.
 It's a shock that it has come to this.
 Only 8 weeks to go, the band feels that with the constantly shifting goalposts and challenging conditions of the organisers, they can't let it drag on any longer and want to make this announcement, to be clear to Blur fans that they won't be there.
 We've done our very best to work with the organisers and considered every option to make it happen, but they've let us down and let everyone else down too.

 West previously explained in July 2013 that he had attempted to secure Blur for 14 years and their high status meant that they were considered a "white whale" act: "That [securing Blur] was a long negotiation ...
 Blur were going to be a headliner in various years but they couldn't get it together and more importantly they weren't connecting as a band."
 BDO organisers were as shocked by the cancellation as those people who had purchased tickets, as they had not received prior notification.
-Social media was the forum in which the public and media received updates, with Maddah first stating on Twitter that, in the time he had been with the festival, he had only seen the BDO teamwork as hard as possible to fulfil each of Blur's requests.
+Social media was the forum in which the public and media received updates, with Maddah first stating on Twitter that, in the time he had been with the festival, he had only seen the BDO team work as hard as possible to fulfil each of Blur's requests.
 Maddah later stated on Twitter that refund options would be available for those ticket-holders who no longer wished to attend due to Blur's announcement.

 The second 2014 Sydney show was then officially cancelled on 26 September 2013 due to poor ticket sales—the show was merged into the first show on 26 January.
 In an official statement, West explained, "Perhaps we were a bit ambitious expanding to two dates in Sydney for this year's Big Day Out."
 Overall, the attendance figures for the 2014 festival were equivalent to around 50 per cent of the 2013 event.
 Approximately 15,000 tickets were sold for the Perth leg of the festival, leading to an announcement that the Big Day Out would not return to the western capital city.
 Maddah confirmed to the media that 31,000 people attended the Sydney leg on 26 January.